Petteri Forsell

-Jani Petteri Forsell (born 16 October 1990) is a Finnish professional footballer who plays as an attacking midfielder for Inter Turku.
-He made ten appearances scoring one goal for the Finland national team between 2013 and 2019.
+Jani Petteri Forsell (born 16 October 1990) is a Finnish professional footballer who plays as an attacking midfielder for Veikkausliiga club KTP.
+He made twelve appearances scoring one goal for the Finland national team between 2013 and 2019.

 Career

 After starting his career with the local KPV, Forsell was signed by a near Veikkausliiga side VPS in 2009.
 After struggling to make it in the match squads at Vaasa, he left after only one season, switching to a fellow Veikkausliiga side, IFK Mariehamn.
 At Mariehamn, he began appear more regularly and soon attracted the attention of much bigger clubs in and outside of Finland.
 On 9 August 2012, he was selected as the player of the month, for July.

-On 5 August 2012, it was announced that Forsell had signed with Süper Lig club Bursaspor.
-He was handed the number #7 shirt, for the upcoming season.
+On 5 August 2012, it was announced that Forsell had signed with Süper Lig club Bursaspor for a transfer fee of €500,000.
+He was handed the number #7 shirt for the upcoming season.
 Forsell made his debut for Bursaspor as a substitute on 23 August in a Europa League qualifying match against FC Twente.

 Forsell was selected as the Ekstraklasa Player of the Month for September 2018.
 Forsell was the first ever player from Miedź Legnica to win the award and the first player to win it in his rookie year.

-On 10 August 2019, Forsell scored one and gave two assists in a 4–0 win against FC Lahti on his league debut for HJK.
+On 10 August 2019, Forsell scored one and gave two assists in a 4–0 win against FC Lahti on his league debut for HJK as a loan player.

-On 21 February 2022, Forsell returned to Inter Turku for the 2022 season.
+After stints with Korona Kielce and Stal Mielec, Forsell returned to Finland and signed with Inter Turku for the 2021 season.
+On 21 February 2022, Forsell extended his deal with Inter.

+After leaving Inter at the end of 2023, Forsell remained a free agent until 30 March 2024 before rejoining Ekstraklasa club Korona Kielce, whom he previously represented in 2020.
+He made his return to Polish football two days later as a second-half substitute in a 3–1 away loss to Widzew Łódź.
+He left the club at the end of June.

+On 9 July 2024, Forsell signed with Turkish TFF 1.
+Lig club Şanlıurfaspor.
+He terminated his contract in January due to unpaid salaries.

+On 18 February 2025, Forsell signed a three-year deal with newly promoted Veikkausliiga club KTP.

+International career

+A former youth international, Forsell debuted with the Finland senior national team on 6 February 2013 against Israel, scoring a goal in his first appearance.